 Outdoor movie projectors that are advertised as being LCD won’t offer as crisp a picture as DLP, but in most cases will be significantly cheaper due to no moving parts or components.

 As for DLP projectors, DLP technology uses millions of micro-mirrors that offer highly detailed images projected onto your screen.

 Typically, it results in sharper movies with less pixelation when compared to LCD models.
 The projectors used in movie theaters will be DLP technology for this very reason, but for the home consumer market, you will need to spend more money to take advantage of the benefits.

 And as for LED projection?

-They tend to have a longer life span and are considered to be more reliable due to them not burning-out like a standard lamp or bulb can do.
+They tend to have a longer life span and are considered to be more reliable due to them not burning out like a standard lamp or bulb can do.
 LED projectors also don’t have hazardous mercury in them, making them more environmentally friendly than LCD when it comes to disposal.

 LED projectors will also look brighter than LCD as they project a larger number of colors to the screen and can use less energy than lamp-based projectors.
-But LED projectors aren’t my preferred product for outdoor movies, as they tend not to be as bright, and won’t usually have high lumen-ratings.
+But LED projectors aren’t my preferred product for outdoor movies, as they tend not to be as bright, and won’t usually have high lumen ratings.

 So still not sure what you should buy?

-If you can afford it, go for DLP projection.
+If you can afford it, go for a DLP projection.
 Failing that choose LCD, almost every single outdoor movie night I have been to or run myself has used an LCD projector with no problems at all.